Isle of Anglesey County Council

 • able to function under certain possible low-resistance circuit conditions

-OPPS has produced some posters and other materials on battery safety for vapes.
+In 2020, OPSS produced some posters and other materials on battery safety for vapes.

 WHAT ARE MY RESPONSIBILITIES AS A PRODUCER?

-Under the GPSR you are classed as a producer if you are one of the following:
+Under the GPSR, you are classed as a producer if you are one of the following:

-• the manufacturer of a product established in the United Kingdom (UK)
+• the manufacturer of a product, established in the United Kingdom (UK)

 • any other person presenting themselves as the manufacturer by affixing to the product their name, trademark or other distinctive mark